flomotlik/blog/_posts/2013-01-25-Followup-on-last-weeks-outage.markdown

 against this specific Step to become ***really slow*** (>3 seconds)

-This in turn slowed down our workers as every time they had to write a log update, into our database for the previously mentioned project, which was often, the request would be very slow.
+This in turn slowed down our workers as every time they had to write a log update into our database for the previously mentioned project, which was often, the request would be very slow.

 The fallout of this was that since our queue filled up to the brink our Redis service hit it's maximum storage capacity and closed down for any further connection.